 Dr. Jessie Burgess

-Dr. Jessie Burgess recently joined Clay County Humane Society in July 2014, and is very excited to be back home in the coastal Jacksonville area.
+Dr. Jessie Burgess recently joined Clay Humane in July 2014, and is very excited to be back home in the coastal Jacksonville area.
 She attended the University of Florida, earning her Bachelors in Animal Sciences and Zoology in 2008, as well as Doctorate of Veterinary Medicine and International Veterinary Medicine Certificate in 2012.
 Dr. Burgess remained at the University of Florida College of Veterinary Medicine to complete a one-year specialty internship in Integrative Medicine, including rehabilitation, acupuncture, nutrition and hyperbaric oxygen therapy.
 Throughout her internship, she received her certification in veterinary acupuncture and further training in herbal medicines at the Chi Institute in Reddick, Florida.
 She is currently enrolled in courses through the Canine Rehabilitation Institute to become a Certified Canine Rehabilitation Therapist (CCRT).

 Dr. Burgess is excited to provide service through medicine and surgery to the animals of Clay County.
 Her professional interests include wound management, reconstructive and minimally-invasive surgery, and rehabilitation and improving quality of life for geriatric and neurologic patients.
 Outside of veterinary medicine, Dr. Burgess’ other passions include being on the water, spending time with her tripod puppy Penelope Grace, running, college football (Go Gators!!), and international travel, with previous veterinary trips to Belize, Zambia, Honduras, Ecuador and Nicaragua.